scoton/aws-nlp-workshop/1_VocFramework/README.md

 Note that at this point the controls for **Predict Sentiment** and **Identify Gender** does not work.
 This is so because you haven't added any method and integration to execute these functions.

 Move on to [Sentiment Analysis](../2_SentimentAnalysis) module to learn how you can use the API driven services offered by Amazon Comprehend to predict the sentiments expressed in the feedbacks entered by the customers.

-Move on to [NLP Classifier](../3_NLPClassifier) module to learn how you can use the Amazon SageMaker to orchestrate a Machine Learning pipeline to train, validate, host and deploy an LSTM based clssifier to identify users' gender from the name they have entered while submitting feedbacks.